 The 5 Love Languages

-(Apple & Android) – Take a short quiz to find out your and your partner’s individual love languages.
-Are you showing them love the way they want to receive it?
+(Apple & Android) – Take a short quiz to find out your love languages.
+Are you showing each other love the way each wants to receive it?
 Bonus: It includes a 5-week challenge with a new activity or gesture each week to help you reconnect.

 Romantic Ideas 500

-(Apple) – Some of these romantic ideas may seem a little silly but if you don’t like one, there’s 499 more available with just a swipe!
+(Apple) – Some of these romantic ideas may seem a little silly but if you don’t like one, there are 499 more available with just a swipe!

 The Marriage App